Explore 22 of Europe’s Most Beautiful Lakes

 Oeschinen Lake, Switzerland

-8/30Two hours by car from Zurich and at an elevation of over 1500 metres, Oeschinen Lake in the Bernese Oberland has an alpine setting so spectacular it’s hard to beat.
+6/23Two hours by car from Zurich and at an elevation of over 1500 metres, Oeschinen Lake in the Bernese Oberland has an alpine setting so spectacular it’s hard to beat.
 Although the area’s snow-dusted peaks and glacial brooks provide plenty to gaze at, there’s more on offer than sightseeing: there’s a ‘mountain coaster’ that shoots anyone over the age of three down the slopes in a self-controlled toboggan as well as rentable rowboats on offer.
+If you're determined to swim, it'll be a refreshing dip indeed – water temps here, even in summer, typically don't exceed 20C.

 Lake Bled, Slovenia